NikhilPatra047/Dicee-iOS13/README.md

 # Dicee

-## Our Goal
+## Goal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, while building a neat dice app.
+The objective of creating this app is to introduce myself to the core programming concepts that will form the foundation of most of the apps that I’ll build in the future.
+This app taught me a lot of important programming knowledge, while building a neat dice app.

-## What you will create
+## What did I create

-We’re going to make a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
+I made a Las Vegas dice app.
+I made the die roll at the press of a button.
 With this app in your pocket, you’ll be fully set up to settle any score on the go!

-## What you will learn
+## What did I learn

 * How to clone an existing Xcode project from GitHub.
 * Create an app with behaviour and functionality.